 Ava Puccio, RN, PhDAssistant Professor

 Co-Director, Neurotrauma Clinical Trials Center

-Dr. Puccio joined the Department of Neurological Surgery as a nurse coordinator on the National Acute Brain Injury Study: Hypothermia (NABIS:H) study and also the coordinator for the Brain Trauma Research Center in 1995.
+Dr. Puccio received her bachelor of science degree in neuroscience in 1988 and bachelor degree in nursing in 1994, both from the University of Pittsburgh.
+In 1995, she joined the Department of Neurological Surgery as a nurse coordinator on the National Acute Brain Injury Study: Hypothermia (NABIS:H) study and also the coordinator for the Brain Trauma Research Center.

 RN License: Pennsylvania

 Eastern Nursing Research Society